CATEM1NAL/ema.stupidcat.uk/README.md

 doesn't function correctly on mobile right now.
 The text in the nav buttons and clock on mobile are aligned to the top of their boxes, instead of the center.
 Why?
 I have no fucking clue and do not want to spend even more time than I already have trying to figure it out.

+If you take a look at any of the HTML/CSS and it looks like a mess, here's a surprise for you:
+I wrote this whole thing in Notepad.
+Should I have used literally anything else?
+Absolutely.
+I chose not to for one simple reason - it makes for a funny thing to put in this readme and will make anyone with experience wince.

 Anyway, there's a lot more I could write here but I'm hungry and want to go play a video game before tomorrow (the 13th) hits.
 It's not going to be a complicated day, but I'm planning on changing my